piratar/piratar.is/wp-content/plugins/pdf-embedder/readme.txt

 This means that your PDF is unlikely to be shared outside your site where you have no control over who views, prints, or shares it.

+Optionally add a watermark containing the user's name or email address to discourage sharing of screenshots.

 See our website [wp-pdf.com](http://wp-pdf.com/secure/?utm_source=PDF%20Readme%20Secure&utm_medium=freemium&utm_campaign=Freemium) for more details and purchase options.

 = PDF Thumbnails =